ZS2EZ SOFTWARE SETUP

 Like most modern Amateur Radio stations, the ZS2EZ station revolves around a computer and an efficient software setup.
 Due to IT being my livelihood, this is perhaps more so than most in my case!

-The Shack Computer at ZS2EZ is an Intel i5 PC running Windows 10 64 Bit Professional, with 3 hard drives (primary drive is a 1Tb Western Digital) and 8Gb RAM.
-It feeds 5 monitors (a 24" and 3 23" displays via 2 Gigabyte G210 graphics cards, and an 18.5" display via the onboard Intel graphics port.
-It also has 3 RS232 ports (one on-board and 2 via a PCI card) running a connection to my Elecraft W2 Wattmeter, my Hal DXP38 and my AEA PK232.
-There are a number of USB devices connected - an SDRPlay SDR receiver, a MicroHam MicroKeyer II, Kenwood TS-590S, an Encore USB Sound Card, a card reader and a USB CAT cable for the IC-735.
-In addition there are USB-powered speakers connected to the onboard Realtek sound device and the Encore, there is also a PCI CMedia sound card and Logitech USB Headset installed.
-A Logitech Webcam and Logitech MK260 Wireless keboard/mouse combo round off the PC setup.
+The Shack Computer at ZS2EZ is an Intel i5 PC running Windows 10 64 Bit Professional, with 3 hard drives (primary drive is a 1Tb Western Digital) and 16Gb RAM.
+It feeds 5 monitors (a 24", a 23" and 2x 18.5" displays via 2 Gigabyte G210 graphics cards, and an 18.5" display via the onboard Intel graphics port.
+It also has 3 RS232 ports (one on-board and 2 via a PCI card) running a connection to my Elecraft W2 Wattmeter and my homebrew interface for the Icom IC-735.
+There are a number of USB devices connected - an SDRPlay SDR receiver, a MicroHam MicroKeyer II, Kenwood TS-590S, an Encore USB Sound Card, K3NG Keyer and a USB CAT cable for the IC-735.
+In addition there are USB-powered speakers connected to the onboard Realtek sound device.
+A Logitech MK260 Wireless keboard/mouse combo round off the PC setup.